 If you want companies and investors to be interested in your innovation, you need to convince them that your project offers a lucrative business opportunity with little risk.
 How do you accomplish this?
 By simply measuring the market potential of your innovations.
-But to do this, you need to know the right questions to ask before you launch.
+Investing in innovation is a good start, but to do so, you need to ask yourself the right questions before you start.

 First, you need to clearly identify your market:

 – Is it composed of companies, industrial organizations, or individuals?